 Photographing black dogs is not simple nor easy.

-- The camera wants everything to be gray, 18% gray to be more precise.
-So the black dog would be gray.
+- The camera wants everything to be gray.
+18% gray to be more precise.
+So, according to the camera, the black dog would be gray.
 BTW, it’s the same with snow, the camera wants the snow to be gray and not white and bright.

 - Black dogs are black (duh!).
 Black itself is not a colour, it is the lack of reflection of the light.
 But we need light with both shadows and highlights to define the body.
 Without the shadows AND the highlights, the black dog would be just a ‘black blob’.

 There are a few solutions:

-- My preference is to switch to a Black & White photo like this one.
+- Switch to a Black & White photo like this one.

-- Increase contrast but then the shadows become really black and ‘photoshop here we come…’
+- Increase the contrast in post-processing but then the shadows become really black and ’photoshop here we come…’